 ‘Gut Health are a six-piece ensemble from Naarm/Melbourne whose sound blurs the boundaries of guitar music, weaving hypnotic dance-punk, no wave and chaotic noise with nightclub-inspired soundscapes…Sonically daring.
 Visually adventurous.
 Hypnotic art-punk with an edge’’ Concord: world’s leading independent music company

 When I looked them up, I saw that we were visually aligned and got excited about the opportunity to work on the commission, as we both use provocative visuals featuring female subjects.
-When I virtually met with lead singer Athina Uh Oh (who is also a visual artist), we bounced ideas off each other using their visual concept board.
+When I virtually met with talented lead singer Athina Uh Oh (who is also a visual artist), we bounced ideas off each other using their visual concept board.

 Original image; Robina Nicol, ‘Amy Kirk yawning’ Date [ca 1895-1916] Reference 1/4-121464-G, acknowledgement to the Alexander Turnbull Library

-Was a joy to rediscover my old black and white 90’s visual diaries and photography contact sheets from my 6th form photography studies at Aotea College in Porirua.
+Was a joy also to rediscover my old black and white 90’s visual diaries and photography contact sheets from my 6th form photography studies at Aotea College in Porirua.
 I love the way analogue photography paper and exposures warp and create high contrast—so different from iPhone photography of today.
 I used this style in the video art commission, bringing each contact sheet to life.

 Pic @deluxishly